 Lisbon is a sunny city and the question of eating ice cream in any season is an unavoidable reality.

-That’s why, so that you can try something really different in the city, we’ve discovered a ice cream shop with the strangest flavors you’ll ever taste.
+That’s why, so that you can try something really different in the city, we’ve discovered an ice cream shop with the strangest flavors you’ll ever taste.

 Address: Rua de São Julião 54

-Also located in downtown Lisbon, the Citron is one of the newest restaurants specializing in Lebanese food in the capital.
+Also located in downtown Lisbon, Citrón is one of the newest restaurants specializing in Lebanese food in the capital.

-Known for offering an authentic Middle Eastern dining experience, we had an incredible time at the venue, where we had the chance to sample a variety of dishes, including hot and cold mezzes, as well as the house specialties.
+Known for offering an authentic Middle Eastern dining experience, we had an incredible time there, where we had the chance to sample a variety of dishes, including hot and cold mezzes, as well as the house specialties.

-The restaurant follows the concept of sharing, which makes it a pleasant place to enjoy with friends and family.
+The restaurant follows the concept of sharing, which makes it a pleasant space to enjoy with friends and family.

 In short, Citrón is an excellent option for those looking for the true richness of Lebanese cuisine.